-Established in 1995, the four-week Intensive Language and Culture program is designed to help students develop their Portuguese language fluency and learn about Brazilian culture.
+Established in 1995, the Intensive Language and Culture program is designed to help students develop their Portuguese language fluency and learn about Brazilian culture.
 Students are placed in a Portuguese course suited to their level or ability, or in a special course for fluent Spanish speakers who are beginning Portuguese.

 Class size is small and includes both lectures and excursions.
 Classes are held at the host university campus, providing students the opportunity to be part of a Brazilian university system.
 All language instruction is by native Brazilians.